Efficient Generation of Spin Currents in Altermagnets via Magnon Drag: INTRODUCTION

 Whereas most progress in electronic and magnonic spintronics has been achieved in materials and heterostructures involving ferro- and ferrimagnets, the realization that antiferromagnets can play an active role in spin transport setups \cite{jungwirth2016antiferromagnetic,baltz2018antiferromagnetic}, experiencing spin torque \cite{Zelezny2014,Wadley2015b,Tsai2020} and enabling spin pumping \cite{Vaidya2020,Li2020c}, has severely expanded the horizon of spintronics.
 Remarkably, since antiferromagnets display a vast range of magnetic orders \cite{Bonbien2022} (collinear, coplanar, non-collinear, with inversion, mirror or rotation symmetry breaking, etc.), the spin-charge interconversion processes can adopt unconventional symmetries depending on the magnetic space group of the material.
 In conventional collinear antiferromagnets, the interconversion between charge and spin currents driven by SHE adopts the same symmetry as in nonmagnetic metals \cite{Zhang2014e}, i.e., the spin polarization is locked perpendicular to the plane defined by the currents propagation directions.
-However, antiferromagnets displaying a noncollinear magnetic order such as Mn$_3$X (X=Ga, Ge, Sn) display non-relativistic spin Hall \cite{Zhang2018d} and Rashba-Edelstein effects \cite{Gonzalez-Hernandez2024} (i.e., even in the absence of spin-orbit coupling), as well as the unusual magnetic spin Hall effect (MSHE) \cite{Zelezny2017b,kimata2019magnetic}.
-This phenomenon exhibits two distinct features compared to conventional SHE: first, the polarization of the spin Hall current lies in the plane of the magnetic moments, and second, this effect is a purely extrinsic mechanism that is governed by the redistribution of the electrons over the Fermi surface, not involving any Berry curvature.
+However, antiferromagnets displaying a noncollinear magnetic order such as Mn$_3$X (X=Ga, Ge, Sn) display non-relativistic spin Hall \cite{Zhang2018d} and Rashba-Edelstein effects \cite{Gonzalez-Hernandez2024} (i.e., even in the absence of spin-orbit coupling), as well as the unusual magnetic spin Hall effect (MSHE) \cite{Zelezny2017b,Kimata2019}.
+This phenomenon exhibits two distinct features compared to conventional SHE: first, the polarization of the spin Hall current induced by the MSHE is governed by the magnetic configuration and, in Mn$_3$X, lies in the plane of the magnetic moments; second, this effect is odd under time-reversal symmetry and therefore changes sign upon reversing the magnetic moments.
 The MSHE also exists in collinear antiferromagnets as long as the parity-time symmetry is broken \cite{Chen2020c} (e.g., Mn$_2$Au) or when the two sublattices are related by a rotation \cite{gonzalez2021efficient}.
 In these two cases, the polarization of the spin Hall current lies along the Néel vector.
 It is important to emphasize that although this mechanism has been called "antiferromagnetic spin Hall effect" \cite{Chen2020c} and "spin-splitter effect" \cite{gonzalez2021efficient}, respectively, they are fundamentally the same effect as the MSHE, although in a different magnetic landscape.
 Recent reports have shown that the MSHE-driven spin currents can be used to generate spin torque in neighboring magnets \cite{Nan2020,bose2022tilted,bai2022observation,karube2022observation}.
 The transport properties of magnons in antiferromagnets are currently actively studied, with the demonstration of long-range propagation \cite{lebrun2018tunable,xing2019magnon}, the prediction of the analog of SHE \cite{Zyuzin2016b,Cheng2016b} and the analog of the Rashba-Edelstein effect \cite{Li2020d}, and the investigation of the interplay between magnonic and electronic spin currents \cite{Wen2019,cheng2020spin,erlandsen2022magnon,barbeau2023nonequilibrium}.